-In the interest of supporting Councilmember professional development and providing a means to account for small expenses incurred in the course of City-related business, the City may provide Councilmembers with an expense allowance as part of the City's annual budget.
+In the interest of supporting Council member professional development and providing a means to account for small expenses incurred in the course of City-related business, the City may provide Council members with an expense allowance as part of the City's annual budget.
 These expenses may include training, attendance at conferences, and purchase of materials in support of City business.

 Reimbursements for Council expenses follow the requirements of Chapter 5 of the Guide to City Finance and other relevant policies.
 Payment of expenses is made on a reimbursement basis.
 Any unused allowance amounts at the end of the fiscal year are returned to the City's General Fund balance.
-Councilmembers may not "trade" balances with other members to avoid the designated cap on allowances.
+City staff's role in processing reimbursements shall be ministerial and Council shall be responsible for monitoring and regulating Council member reimbursement requests consistent with the Council Rules.